-Seizing Today's "Opportunity."
+1. Seizing today's 'opportunity.'
+Perhaps the most obvious lesson, yet the most ignored, in any reform effort is that one must seize the opportunities at hand.
 The opportunities of each age differ.
-In the mid-1980s, individual tax shelters were running amuck and threatening the tax system; both the poor and households with children were bearing ever-heavier shares of the tax burden; high tax rates combined with inflation were adding to stagnation by playing havoc with how people invested their money; and the income tax was becoming ever more complex.
+In the mid-1980s, individual tax shelters were running amok and threatening the tax system; both the poor and households with children were bearing everheavier shares of the tax burden; high tax rates combined with inflation were adding to stagnation by playing havoc with how people invested their money; and the income tax was becoming ever more complex.
 Tax reform could help deal with all those issues.

-Some of these issues repeat today, some do not.
+Some of those problems repeat today, some do not.
 The extraordinary growth in permanent or mandatory programs both on the spending and tax expenditure sides of the budget, along with the low level of revenues raised, are far more serious today than even in the 1980s.
-As I have already noted, never in our history has there been less give or slack in the budget-in fact, the situation has become so bad that even economic growth can't get us back into the black.
-Also, in the early 1980s, Congress and the president had already begun-admittedly gingerly-tackling the deficit issues through deficit reduction acts in 1982 and 1984 and Social Security reform in 1983.
-This provided greater opportunity to propose a deficit-neutral tax reform.
+As the fiscal democracy index relates, never in our history has there been less give or slack in the budget.
+In fact, the situation has become so bad that even economic growth can't get us back into the black.
+Also, in the early 1980s Congress and the president had already begun - admittedly gingerly - tackling the deficit issues through deficit reduction acts in 1982 and 1984 and through Social Security reform in 1983.
+That provided greater opportunity to propose a deficit-neutral tax reform.

-Principles.
+2. Principles.
 On what basis can reform proceed, given so many programs in the tax system?
 Principles are crucial and must be distinguished from mere goals.
 Established principles of public finance include equal justice (equal treatment of equals), efficiency (which includes operating within a budget), progressivity, individual equity (one is entitled to the rewards from one's own efforts), and simplicity.
-There is seldom any excuse for violating equal justice or for establishing programs with open-ended budgets, though both are done all the time.
-Some principles like progressivity must be balanced against concerns for efficiency, but, even here, it is easy to find examples of programs that simultaneously violate almost every principle.
+There is seldom any excuse for violating equal justice or for establishing programs with open-ended budgets, although both are done all the time.
+Some principles like progressivity must be balanced against concerns for efficiency, but, even there, it is easy to find examples of programs that simultaneously violate almost every principle.

 A simple history of post-World War II budget policy is that when operating on the giveaway side of the budget, first feeding at the trough seems to be a primary way that legislative goals are set, and there is little political price to pay as long as everyone appears to come out ahead.
-When operating on the takeaway side, on the other hand, principles come much more into play since elected officials must justify to skeptical audiences why they made the choices they did.
-Principles not only guide initial decision-making, they can be used to control the process as it moves along.
+When operating on the takeaway side, however, principles come much more into play because elected officials must justify to skeptical audiences why they made the choices they did.
+Principles not only guide initial decision-making but also can be used to control the process as it moves along.

-Comprehensiveness.
-From a public policy perspective, we ought first to identify comprehensively what needs fixing before proceeding to the politics.
-This was a major fight during tax reform; many people did not want us at Treasury to suggest a comprehensive reform, but, instead, merely to identify a few items.
+3. Comprehensiveness.
+From a public policy perspective, reformers ought first to identify comprehensively what needs fixing before proceeding to the politics.
+That was a major fight during tax reform; many people did not want us at Treasury to suggest a comprehensive reform, but instead, merely to identify a few items.
 I pushed for comprehensiveness on three grounds.
 First, that was our job as public servants.
 If not then, when did we get around to telling the public just how much was broken?
-Second, under what I label the "hopper theory of democracy," the more good things that go into the hopper, the more good things that might happen down the road (regardless of the success of any particular reform).
+Second, under a "hopper theory of democracy," the more good things that go into the hopper, the more good things that might happen down the road (regardless of the success of any particular reform).